sut-ai/notes/notebooks/advanced_heuristics/index.md

 <p align="center">
 <img src="pic/monotonic.png" alt="monotonic" width="600" height="300"/>
 </p>

+for more information and better understanding watch this video: [watch](https://www.youtube.com/watch?v=CJmlP03ik5g)

 We will prove that **Consistency** implies **Admissibility** whereas the opposite is not necessarily true.
 <p align="center">